-For the three months ended March 31, 2022, hotel operating expenses were \$3.6 million.
-Hotel operating expenses consisted primarily of expenses incurred in the day-to-day operation of our hotel property, including room expense, food and beverage expense and other operating expenses.
+For the three and nine months ended September 30, 2023 and three months ended September 30, 2022, there were no hotel property operating expenses incurred as we closed the sale of the hotel property to a third party on March 1, 2022.
+For the nine months ended September 30, 2022, hotel property operating expenses were \$3.6 million.
+Hotel property operating expenses consisted primarily of expenses incurred in the day-to-day operation of our hotel property, including room expense, food and beverage expense and other operating expenses.
 Room expense included housekeeping and front office wages and payroll taxes, reservation systems, room supplies, laundry services and other costs.
 Food and beverage expense primarily included the cost of food, the cost of beverages and associated labor costs.
 Other operating expenses included labor and other costs associated with administrative departments, sales and marketing, repairs and maintenance, real estate taxes, insurance, utility costs and management and incentive fees paid to the hotel property manager.
-For the three months ended March 31, 2022, interest expense on our note payable was \$0.7 million.
-For the three months ended March 31, 2022, no depreciation expense was incurred as the hotel property was classified as real estate owned held for sale effective in November 2021.